Skip to main content

 main.jde — the importer:

-After the use statement executes, add and mul are defined in the importing scope exactly as if they had been written inline.
+After the use statement executes, the imported module's functions are reachable through the alias (math_lib.add, math_lib.mul).
 They can be called, passed as values, or stored in variables.

 Path Resolution